hyllevask/ABDA/Assignment 6/README.md

-* sample.py runs the slice sampler
+* sample_pystan.py runs stan and samples.
+The result is saved in the Assignment6_test file.
-* sample_mean.py calculates the sample means
-* load_data.py plots the results
+* load_stan_sample.py does the calculations and plots the results
 * ABDA_functions containes functions for calculating HDI and mode

-* It is only necessary to run the load_data.py since the others save to files that are included in the repo.
+* It is only necessary to run the load_stan_sample.py since the others save to files that are included in the repo.